ImaneBenHassine/Web-Scraping/Wikipedia Disney movies Scraping/README.md

 __Wikipedia Disney movies Scraping.ipynb__, contain the data set creation

-__dataset_checkpoints__, where dataset are saved

 __conversion.py__ , contain a fucntion given a money value and return it as integer or float then use this function in an other file __test_money_conversion.py__, which contain tests to see if the job is done for multiple cases when converting monetary value to numeric value.

-we are trying to catch pattern so will be using __Regex__ : Regular Expression is used to extract a substring from a string.
+In this code we tried to catch pattern so will be using __Regex__ : Regular Expression is used to extract a substring from a string.
 Almost each value followed by dollar sign so need to capture the number there , it is like key indicator , so we start simple and then build up .

 we may not handle all cases but we try to clean as much as possible, then run the function on the tests with the pytest file